virtual-labs/exp-peterson-solution-iiith/experiment/theory.md

 **Starvation** happens when a high-priority process continuously prevents a low-priority process from accessing a resource.

-**Example:**

-- Process A has a higher priority and continuously acquires the lock.
-- Process B is lower priority and never gets a chance to execute → **Starvation**

 ---

 ### 4. Livelock

 **Livelock** happens when two or more processes keep responding to each other's actions without making any real progress.

-**Example:**

-- Process A and Process B both attempt to enter the critical section.
-- Both processes back off at the same time and try again simultaneously → **No actual progress**

 ---

 ### 5. Data Corruption

 If two processes modify the same data without coordination, the result may become invalid or unpredictable.

-**Example:**

-- Process A increments a shared counter.
-- Process B simultaneously increments the same counter.
-- The final value may reflect only one increment instead of two → **Data inconsistency**

 ---